 In most situations weeds cannot be permanently eliminated but their populations may be controlled using three approaches: (1) chemical control, using pesticides (herbicides) to kill the weed (2) biological control, using biological agents (pathogens, herbivores) to reduce weed populations and (3) cultural control, modifying how the land is maintained in order to reduce weed populations.

 Chemical control is a recent innovation, only becoming a significant control agent in the last eighty years.
 The basic idea is simple: find some chemical that kills weeds.
 The difficulty is that most chemicals that kill weeds are non-selective, i.e. they don’t just kill weeds, they kill all or most plants, including those whose growth you are trying to promote.
-A wide variety of herbicides have been developed but the three below are widely used and show a degree of selectivity and therefore can be used in some situations without damaging the plants/crops one is trying to grow.
+A wide variety of herbicides have been developed but the three below are widely used and show a degree of selectivity.
+Therefore can be used in some situations without damaging the plants/crops one is trying to grow.

 2,4 D (2,4, dichlorophenoxyacetic acid) is the oldest widely used herbicide.
 Its discovery as a useful product, a weed killer, was the result of ‘basic’ research, i.e. research that was not focused on utility (developing a weed killer) but rather research that simply involved developing an understand of the natural world.
 In this case, workers were studying the effects of auxin, the first chemically identified plant hormone, originally studied by Darwin one hundred years earlier.
 The only naturally occurring auxin is indoleacetic acid, but early in the 1940’s workers discovered a number of chemicals, with structures similar to indoleacetic acid, that could produce similar effects on plant growth and development.
 One of these artificial auxins was 2,4 D. It was up to Dr. Franklin D. Jones to do some ‘applied’ science, i.e. apply basic research to a practical problem.
 Dr. Jones was looking for something to kill the poison ivy that was plaguing his children.
 He tried 2,4 D and found it was very effective in killing poison ivy.
 Significantly, 2,4 D is selective: it kills most broadleaf plants (dicots) but spares ‘narrow-leaved’ plants, grasses and similar species.
 Because this selectivity matches what one might look for eliminating lawn weeds and weeds of cereal grains (e.g. corn, wheat), 2-4 D has proved to be highly useful.

 Roundup (glyphosate) was developed in the 1970’s and is the most widely used herbicide both in agricultural situations and in home/garden situations.
 It is not at all selective, basically killing whatever plants to which it is applied.
 It is also a systemic herbicide, meaning that if it is applied to the leaves it can be transported to the roots and rhizomes and can kill them too.
-Selectivity was developed because resistance to Roundup, using genes from bacteria, has been genetically engineered (i.e. gene transfer) into several crop species, first soybeans (‘Roundup Ready Soybeans), and later to corn and cotton.
+Selectivity has been developed because resistance to Roundup, using genes from bacteria, has been genetically engineered (i.e. gene transfer) into several crop species, first soybeans (‘Roundup Ready Soybeans), and later to corn and cotton.
 Fields with these specific crops can be treated with Roundup to kill all other plants.

 Atrazine is the second most used herbicide in the U.S., but mostly in agricultural situations and less in residential situations.
 It is selective, killing most broadleaf species and many weedy grasses, but being tolerated by several crop species: corn, sorghum, and sugar cane (all are grasses).
 Additionally, an atrazine resistant (GMO) canola variety has been developed as well.